Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 An example of a strategic innovator is Netflix.
 Before the streaming service came along, people were happy to rent tapes at Blockbuster.
 Netflix saw how they could capitalize on this need for home entertainment, and found a way to make movies even more accessible for their target audience.

-6. Leverage your connections.
+8. Leverage your connections

 Running a profitable business requires far more than just number-crunching and managerial savvy.
 Like most of life, business success hinges on many factors, and building connections is one of them.
 Look at your network not as a collection of individuals, but as a collection of strategic alliances.

-7. Customize your customer engagement strategies.
+9. Customize your customer engagement strategies

 To make a profit, think outside the box about your product.
-You might try cross-selling (providing new products or services that complement your existing ones, like a gym selling supplements), or adopting a sales model that creates returning customers (e.g. monthly service plans or bulk discounts).
+You might need to cross-sell (provide new products or services that complement your existing ones, like a gym selling supplements), or adopt a sales model that creates returning customers (e.g. monthly service plans or bulk discounts).
 Whatever approach you take, measure your results to determine what tactics are working and which ones aren’t.